Page Contributor(s): Luke Hise, Phoenix, AZ.

 This Hawaiian town is the perfect spot to immerse yourself in Maui’s North Shore surf culture.
 Paia solidified itself as a Bohemian Mecca when it became landing place for many of the 1960’s Counterculture “hippies” (hey, that’s my era, by the way!) once they left San Francisco.
-Now the “incarnation of Hawaii small town charm,” (Paia Town) you can enjoy all sorts of experiences in this unique town -- from yoga studios and coffee shops to health food stores, delicious seafood, and world class surfing -- you won’t regret making a little extra time on your trip for a stop in Paia.
+Now considered the “incarnation of Hawaii small town charm,” (Paia Town) you can enjoy all sorts of experiences in this unique town -- from yoga studios and coffee shops to health food stores, delicious seafood, and world class surfing -- you won’t regret making a little extra time on your trip for a stop in Paia.

 When to Climb Haleakala by Bike:

 The climb begins in Paia, a very dry area.
-During the winter months (November through February) there is a 20% chance of rain.
+During the winter months (November through February) there is on average only a 20% chance of rain.
 The lowest rainfall month is June, followed by July.
 The temperature can be a factor at the lower levels, so be prepared for that.
 There is no chilly time to begin a climb in Paia (low-average high is 80 degrees in January and the high-average high is 87 degrees in August).
 The warmest months at the top of Haleakala are June through August and the lowest rainfall happens in May through August.
 Factoring in all these meteorological variables, we suggest June as the best month to climb Haleakala.
 Of the five times PJAMM Cycling has completed this climb, three have been in June, and all three of these climbs were fine from bottom to top.